aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/storytype/_index.md

 ```

-Contains the text of the endnote separator, represented by **T:Aspose.Words.Notes.FootnoteSeparator**.
+Contains the text of the endnote separator.

 ### EVEN_PAGES_FOOTER {#EVEN-PAGES-FOOTER}
 ```